cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 Quickly check the files needed for GitHub Actions build:

 - Ensure your Jekyll site has the file `.github/workflows/pages-deploy.yml`.
 Otherwise, create a new one and fill in the contents of the [workflow file][workflow], and the value of the `on.push.branches` should be the same as your repo's default branch name.
-- Ensuer your Jekyll site has file `tools/test.sh` and `tools/deploy.sh`.
+- Ensure your Jekyll site has file `tools/test.sh` and `tools/deploy.sh`.
 Otherwise, copy them from this repo to your Jekyll site.

 And then rename your repoistory to `<GH-USERNAME>.github.io` on GitHub.